Compact relative $\mathrm{SO}_0(2,q)$-character varieties of punctured spheres: Compact components in M(α,β)

 We fix the base field $\mathbb{C}$.
 Let $Y$ be a smooth quasi-projective variety with an algebraic action of a complex reductive algebraic group $G$.
 And let $Z$ be the kernel of this action, i.e. the subgroup of $G$ that acts trivially on $Y$.

-\begin{definition} A \textbf{$G$-linearized line bundle} $\LL$ is a line bundle over $Y$ equipped with an algebraic $G$-action on the total space of $\LL$ that lifts the action on $Y$, and such that $Z$ acts trivially on $\LL$. \end{definition}
+A \textbf{$G$-linearized line bundle} $\LL$ is a line bundle over $Y$ equipped with an algebraic $G$-action on the total space of $\LL$ that lifts the action on $Y$, and such that $Z$ acts trivially on $\LL$.
+For a polarized variety $(Y,\LL)$ with a $G$-linearization, we use $Y^{\LL}\sslash G$ to denote the GIT quotient.
+We also denote by $\mu_{\LL}(\lambda,x)$ the Hilbert--Mumford weight for a one parameter subgroup $\lambda\colon\mathbb{C}^*\to G$ and a point $x\in Y$.